9 Mistakes to avoid when implementing a Sales Pipeline and CRM

 Your sales pipeline and CRM system should be continually updated and maintained to ensure that it is functioning optimally and meeting your business’s evolving needs.

-Here are the top five reasons why a sales pipeline is so important in sales:
+Here are the top five reasons why a sales pipeline is so important:

 1. Provides visibility and clarity